 Unfortunately, John passed away recently to the deadly Virus, but his mathematical genius will continue to survive, as well as inspire many in the future.

-Some have even been dedicating Game of Life type simulations to Conway during their Lockdown, creating a subsection of those modelling the potential outcome of the Virus.
+Some have even been dedicating Game of Life type simulations to Conway during their Lockdown, creating a subsection of those modelling the potential outcome date of the Virus.

 Keeping up with the discussion on those who we look up to or who influence our lives as the proverbial third parent.
 Discussions related to Football players wages, Bankers Bonuses and even Comrade Britney’s calls for wealth distribution have once again thrown the gauntlet down to our traditional influencers like Bill Gates and Jeff Bezos.